Lady Lee: Career

 She is the contemporary of Aiza Seguerra in Eat Bulaga's Little Miss Philippines.
 She was nominated for Best Child Actress FAMAS Award in Kailan Ka Magiging Akin (1991).
-She appeared in movies like Leon At Tigre (1989) starring Maricel Soriano and Rene Requiestas and The Vizconde Massacre Story (1993) starred Kris Aquino, among others.
+She appeared in films such as Leon at Tigre (1989) starring Maricel Soriano and Rene Requiestas and The Vizconde Massacre Story (1993) starring Kris Aquino, among others.
 She's currently working in a BPO Industry with high hopes to build her career on a different form.

 Personal life

 She has a daughter who wants to join the show business.